17 Best Places to Visit in California

 Avila Beach on the Central Coast

-Known as the "Happiest City in America," San Luis Obispo delights visitors with its friendly atmosphere and interesting tourist attractions.
-Tucked away in the foothills of the Santa Lucia Mountains just 10 miles from the beach, this fun-loving college town boasts year-round sunshine, a historic Spanish mission and a weekly farmers' market with live entertainment
+Known as the "Happiest City in America," San Luis Obispo welcomes you with its friendly atmosphere and interesting tourist attractions.
+Tucked away in the foothills of the Santa Lucia Mountains just 10 miles from the beach, this fun-loving college town boasts year-round sunshine, a historic Spanish mission, and a weekly farmers' market with live entertainment

-Two popular beaches on the Central Coast are within a 30-minute drive from San Luis Obispo: the surfer's favorite Pismo Beach and the more secluded and the resort-like Avila Beach which is a top destination for sunbathing, paddle-boarding, kayaking and fishing.
+Two popular beaches on the Central Coast are within a 30-minute drive from San Luis Obispo: the surfer's favorite Pismo Beach and the more secluded resort-like Avila Beach which is a top destination for sunbathing, paddle-boarding, kayaking, and fishing.

 Ferris wheel in Anaheim